nirsha123/PHP-Login-system/README.md

 # PHP-Login-system
-a Login System written in PHP with MYSQL database
+a Login System written in PHP with MYSQL database & admin panel